decusInLabore/singularityInstance/README.md

 # singularityInstance
 Set up Ubuntu singularity Instance on a Mac.
 This can be done in a similary fashion on a LINUX or Windows system.

+The ready-build singularity instance can be started on nemo like so: ml Singularity/3.11.3 singularity shell --bind  /nemo:/nemo,/camp:/camp /nemo/stp/babs/working/boeings/singularity_images/r431.ubuntu.22.04.sif

 ## Vagrant installation

 ```{bash}